4l4ctronic/PointNet_KAN_Graphic/semantic/README.md

 Alternatively, you can download the dataset from the following link: <br>
 https://www.kaggle.com/datasets/bhargavrko619/indoor3d-sem-seg-hdf5-data

-To download the dataset containing all the points, use the following link: https://cvg-data.inf.ethz.ch/s3dis/Stanford3dDataset_v1.2_Aligned_Version.zip
+To download the dataset containing all the points, use the following link: <br>
+https://cvg-data.inf.ethz.ch/s3dis/Stanford3dDataset_v1.2_Aligned_Version.zip

 **Note**: In `semantic.py`, make sure to set the correct path for the variables `BASE_DIR` and `H5_SUBDIR`, which should point to the location where the Stanford 3D semantic parsing data is downloaded.